0xAX/linux-insides/Initialization/linux-initialization-2.md

 |--------------------|
 ```

 Now let's look on the `early_idt_handler` implementation.
 It locates in the same [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S#L343).
-First of all we can see check for [NMI](http://en.wikipedia.org/wiki/Non-maskable_interrupt), we no need to handle it, so just ignore they in the `early_idt_handler`:
+First of all we can see check for [NMI](http://en.wikipedia.org/wiki/Non-maskable_interrupt), we don't need to handle it, so just ignore it in the `early_idt_handler`:

 ```assembly
 	cmpl $2,(%rsp)